 Researchers say more than 454,000 malicious open source packages were found in 2025

-Sonatype says it has identified more than 454,000 malicious open source packages so far in 2025, a surge the company describes as evidence that open source malware has become industrialized rather than opportunistic.
+Sonatype says it has identified more than 454,000 malicious open source packages since 2019, a surge the company describes as evidence that open source malware has become industrialized rather than opportunistic.
 The packages were found across major ecosystems used by developers and enterprises, including npm, PyPI, Maven Central, and NuGet.

 According to Sonatype, attackers are increasingly using automation to publish lookalike packages, poison dependency chains, and push malicious updates at scale.
 Common tactics include typosquatting, dependency confusion, and abuse of install-time scripts to steal credentials, exfiltrate secrets, or fetch second-stage malware.
 The report does not point to a single CVE; instead, it tracks a broad supply-chain threat trend across public package registries.